nazya/sgda-ra/README.md

 You should implement the `step` method that update the parameters of the players.

 ### Distributed
 Distributed versions of the algorithms are implemented using `torch.distributed`.
+Single thread implemetatoin is not tested properly.

 ## Folder structure
 ```